Siege of Hennebont: Siege

 The town contained a large garrison and morale was high.
 The French army arrived in late May.
 Some of the Spanish and Italian mercenaries pushed forward against orders and engaged a group of defenders formed up in front of the town gates.
 Charles's men got the worst of this fight but were unable to retreat; he was forced to send more men forward in small groups as they became available in an attempt to temporarily push back the Montfortists and allow his impetuous troops to retreat.
 The Montfortists also fed additional troops into the fight through the gate and Charles's attempt to facilitate an organised retreat failed; the whole attack was thrown back in disorder with many killed.
 The Montfortists pursued the French and burnt down most of their freshly established camp.
 According to a contemporary account Joanna rode through the suburbs in full armour encouraging the fighting men.
 She was later given the soubriquet "Flame of Brittany".

+Joanna of Flanders spots the English fleet arriving to relieve Hennebont, 1342.